Pricing is one of the fastest levers a business can pull to affect revenue—but only when it’s set deliberately, not by default.

 Pricing isn’t about blindly throwing a dart at a board and choosing whatever number you land on.

-What best applies to your marketing strategy comes down to what you’re selling and your ideal customer.
+What best applies to your marketing strategy depends on what you’re selling and your ideal customer.

 Let’s go over some of the most common pricing models, along with their pros and cons.